A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Can generally provide assistance after you enroll, helping with issues like eligibility appeals and how to utilize your health coverage.

-• Are funded by the federal government in states that utilize a federally run exchange, and by the states that run their own exchanges.37
+• Are funded by the Marketplace.
+The funding comes from the federal government in states that utilize a federally run exchange, and by the state in states that run their own exchanges.38

 • Certified application counselors (CACs)